 The following characterisation of graph classes with strongly sublinear separation-number in terms of tree-width\footnote{For a tree~$T$, a \defn{$T$-decomposition} of a graph~$G$ is a collection~${\WW = (W_x \colon x \in V(T))}$ of subsets of~${V(G)}$ indexed by the nodes of~$T$ such that (i) for every edge~${vw \in E(G)}$, there exists a node~${x \in V(T)}$ with~${v,w \in W_x}$; and (ii) for every vertex~${v \in V(G)}$, the set~${\{ x \in V(T) \colon v \in W_x \}}$ induces a (connected) subtree of~$T$.
 Each set~$W_x$ in~$\WW$ is called a \defn{bag}.
 The \defn{width} of~$\WW$ is~${\max\{ \abs{W_x} \colon x \in V(T) \}-1}$.
 A \defn{tree-decomposition} is a $T$-decomposition for any tree~$T$.
-The \defn{tree-width~$\tw(G)$} of a graph~$G$ is the minimum width of a tree-decomposition of~$G$. tree-width is the standard measure of how similar a graph is to a tree.
+The \defn{tree-width~$\tw(G)$} of a graph~$G$ is the minimum width of a tree-decomposition of~$G$.
+Tree-width is the standard measure of how similar a graph is to a tree.
 Indeed, a connected graph has tree-width 1 if and only if it is a tree.
 A \defn{path-decomposition} is a $P$-decomposition for any path~$P$.
-The \defn{path-width $\pw(G)$} of a graph~$G$ is the minimum width of a path-decomposition of $G$. }, path-width and tree-depth\footnote{The \defn{closure} of a rooted tree $T$ is the graph obtained from $T$ by adding an edge between each pair of ancestor--descendents in $T$.
-The \defn{tree-depth $\td(G)$} of a graph $G$ is the minimum vertex-height of a rooted tree $T$ such that $G$ is a subgraph of the closure of $T$, where the \defn{vertex-height} of a rooted tree is the maximum number of vertices in a root--leaf path. } is folklore.
+The \defn{path-width $\pw(G)$} of a graph~$G$ is the minimum width of a path-decomposition of $G$. }, path-width and tree-depth\footnote{A forest is \defn{rooted} if each component has a nominated \defn{root} vertex (which defines the ancestor relation).
+The \defn{vertex-height} of a rooted forest is the maximum number of vertices in a root--leaf path.
+The \defn{closure} of a rooted forest $F$ is the graph $G$ with $V(G)\coloneqq V(F)$ with $vw\in E(G)$ if and only if $v$ is an ancestor of $w$ or vice versa.
+The \defn{tree-depth $\td(G)$} of a graph $G$ is the minimum vertex-height of a rooted forest $T$ such that $G$ is a subgraph of the closure of $T$.} is folklore.

 \begin{thm} For fixed $\epsilon\in(0,1)$, the following are equivalent for any hereditary graph class $\mathcal{G}$: \begin{enumerate}[\textnormal{(\alph{*})}] \item $\GG$ has separation-number $\sep(\GG)\in O(n^{1-\epsilon})$, \item $\GG$ has tree-width $\tw(\GG)\in O(n^{1-\epsilon})$, \item $\GG$ has path-width $\pw(\GG)\in O(n^{1-\epsilon})$, \item $\GG$ has tree-depth $\td(\GG)\in O(n^{1-\epsilon})$. \end{enumerate} \end{thm}